Everywhere you look on the web these days, there are articles and articles and…more articles on “how to rank your business with local SEO”.

-The good news is that, for local businesses, it’s pretty straight forward.
+The good news is that, for local property management companies, it’s pretty straight forward.

 All you need to do is your homework.

-For our example, I’m going to guide you through how I’d do keyword research for a local lawyer in Dallas, TX.
+For our example, I’m going to guide you through how I’d do keyword research for a local property management company in Dallas, TX.